5kavya/Student-/README.md

-A studentregistrayion form using c language
+A student attendence form using c language